CatalaLang/catala-book/src/5-3-scopes-toplevel.md

 As with structures and enumerations, it is not possible for these scope calls to be recursive.

-## Global constant and functions declarations
+## Global constant and functions declarations and definitions

 While scopes are the workhorse of Catala implementations, there are sometimes small things that need not be inside a fully-fledged scope.
 For instance, declaring small utility functions like `excess_of` that computes the excess of the first argument compared to the second, or declaring a constant for the number of seconds in a day.

+For these, Catala allow for the declaration of global constants and functions, that are not tied to a particular scope.

 ~~~admonish danger title="Not using scopes means missing out on the core of Catala"
 Since scopes are akin to functions, it is possible to use regular function